 Proposal #1b:

-For a UE and for a serving cell in 52.6-71 GHz, scheduling multiple PDSCHs by single DL DCI and scheduling multiple PUSCHs by single UL DCI are supported.
+For a UE and for a serving cell, scheduling multiple PDSCHs by single DL DCI and scheduling multiple PUSCHs by single UL DCI are supported.

 Each PDSCH or PUSCH has individual/separate TB and each PDSCH/PUSCH is confined with a slot.